Disability Ministry

 Much work has been done on our church buildings but much more is needed if we are to fully represent the richness of the whole body of Christ.
 For whilst access is good and inclusion is good, belonging is so much better - this is about more than ramps, loops and loos.

-Your Disability Adviser
+Your Disability Advisor

 Ways of thinking about disability